farooqkz/chooj/README.md

 ## Matrix client for KaiOS with VoIP call support

 ### Farooq the Developer is away from chooj till end of the year
-### 🇵 🇸🇺 🇦Invaders could be from the East or the West.
+### 🇵🇸  🇺🇦  Invaders could be from the East or the West.
 The developer of chooj stands with people of Ukraine and Palestine.
 ### Looking for sponsors!
 Contact me!

 <div style="text-align: center">